 However, the countryside comes alive during these months.
 It is gorgeously green and the rivers and lakes are teeming with water.
-Since it can get still pretty hot and especially close to the seaside very humid, the hill stations become popular destinations among domestic tourists.
-Wayanad, Munnar and Thekkady in Kerala offer lush green nature and mesmerizing views.
+Since it can get still pretty hot and very humid, especially close to the seaside, the hill stations become popular destinations among domestic tourists.
+Wayanad, Munnar and Thekkady in Kerala offer lush green nature and mesmerising views.

 Visit Goa and Kerala in August if you want to enjoy off-season discounts, stay at a lovely luxury resort for less than half the cost and enjoy having the place to yourself.
 Having a swim in the ocean might be a little dangerous due to the strong currents coming with the south-west monsoon but many of the discounted resorts have pools.

-In the Backwaters of Kerala there are many snake boat races all over the summer but the biggest ist the
+In the Backwaters of Kerala there are many snake boat races all over the summer but the biggest is the

 NORTH INDIA IN AUGUST